gevang03/epl401-hoare-logic-debugger/TUTORIAL.md

 # Hoare Logic Debugger (HLD) Tutorial

 ## Introduction
 The purpose of this tool is to assist in finding bugs in programs, thus making programming easier.
 The tool uses formal methods to detect bugs and verify correctness and termination.

 ## Build

+You can build this tool at the b103 lab.
 On linux, run the following commands.
-Make sure that `python3 --version` is >= 3.10
+Make sure that `python3 --version` is >= 3.9.18

 ```bash
 $ git clone --depth=1 https://github.com/gevang03/epl401-hoare-logic-debugger.git